• Do you find yourself constantly repeating directions and expectations?

 • Loses or forgets things.
 May forget to turn in completed work.

-• Later on, difficulty may be seen with reading comprehension and/or with organizing thoughts for written assignments or reports.
+• Difficulty may be seen with reading comprehension and/or with organizing thoughts for written assignments or reports.

 Next Steps to Take

 If you have noticed several or many of these signs, you will want to consider having your child evaluated for a learning disability.
-This may be called a psychoeducational or neuropsychological evaluation, which is performed by a licensed psychologist or neuropsychologist.
+This may be called a psychoeducational or neuropsychological evaluation, which is performed by a licensed psychologist with specialized training and expertise in psychological/neuropsychological assessment.

-If your child is significantly behind academically, he/she may be eligible for an evaluation through his/her public school.
-If your child attends private school, you may be eligible for an evaluation at the public school your child would have attended.
-Be aware that public schools provide a basic/limited evaluation and typically require significant evidence of academic struggles (e.g., performing one or two years behind grade level expectations) before considering testing.
+If your child is significantly behind academically, they may be eligible for an evaluation through their public school.
+If your child attends private school, you may be eligible to obtain an evaluation for your child at the public school they would have attended.
+Be aware that public schools usually provide only a basic/limited evaluation and typically require significant evidence of academic struggles (e.g., performing one or two years behind grade level expectations) before considering testing.

-An outside evaluator can often be a better approach in order to truly understand your child’s unique strengths and weaknesses, get an accurate diagnosis, and obtain recommendations tailored to best support your child.
+Working with an outside evaluator can often be a better approach in order to truly understand your child’s unique strengths and challenges, get an accurate diagnosis, and obtain recommendations tailored to best support your child.